sarahhaedrich/Big-shark/Lab08.md

 # Replicating Figure 5

 Unfortunately, we were unable to find the FEWSnet Livelihood data.
-Therefore, we are only able to create 80% of Malcomb's final vulnerability criteria....
+Therefore, we are only able to create 80% of Malcomb's final vulnerability criteria from the adaptive capacity scores calculated from the DHS surveys (40%) and the physical exposure from the UNEP Global Risk.

 Replicate 80% of Figure 5 - we are unable to access 20% of the data used for this map in our time span.
 We hope to replicate what we can given the accessible data.
 ![Figure 5](Figure5.png)